Liberty Island

-Liberty Island is a federally owned island in Upper New York Bay in the United States.
+Liberty Island is a federally owned island in Upper New York Bay in the northeastern United States.
 Its most notable feature is the Statue of Liberty (Liberty Enlightening the World), a large statue by Frédéric Auguste Bartholdi that was dedicated in 1886.
-The island also contains the Statue of Liberty Museum, which opened in 2019 and exhibits the statue's original torch.
+The island also contains the Statue of Liberty Museum, which opened in 2019, and exhibits the statue's original torch, which was carried by Liberty from 1886 to 1984.

 Long known as Bedloe's Island, it was renamed by an act of the United States Congress in 1956.
 Part of the State of New York, the island is an exclave of the New York City borough of Manhattan, surrounded by the waters of Jersey City, New Jersey.
+There were a number of disputes regarding the jurisdictional status of the island during the 20th century.

 Liberty Island became part of the Statue of Liberty National Monument in 1937 through Presidential Proclamation 2250, signed by President Franklin D. Roosevelt.
-In 1966, it was listed on the National Register of Historic Places as part of Statue of Liberty National Monument, Ellis Island and Liberty Island.
+In 1966, it was listed on the National Register of Historic Places as part of the Statue of Liberty National Monument, Ellis Island, and Liberty Island.

 Geography and access

 According to the United States Census Bureau, the island has a land area of 14.717 acre, and is the property of the federal government.
-Liberty Island is located in the Upper New York Bay within the waters of Jersey City, Hudson County, New Jersey.
+Liberty Island is located in the Upper New York Bay within the waters of Jersey City, New Jersey.
 It is one of the islands that are part of the borough of Manhattan in New York.
 The historical developments which led to this construction made Liberty Island an exclave of one state, New York, in another, New Jersey.
 Liberty Island is 2000 ft east of Liberty State Park in Jersey City and is 1.6 mi southwest of the Battery in Lower Manhattan.

 State sovereignty disputes

-There have been a number of disputes regarding the jurisdictional status of the island.